I am so excited for summer to start. I honestly love having my kids home with me during summer break. My only complaint is it just goes by to fast!

-I really hope my kids aren’t the only kids out there who think they need hours of screen time a day. (and tell me your secrets if your kids don’t relate to this!)
+I really hope my kids aren’t the only kids out there who think they need hours of screen time a day. (and tell me your secrets if your kids don’t think this!)
 BUT, I do not want them spending the warm beautiful months sitting in the house staring at a screen.

 This year I am doing something a little bit different than I have in the past.
 My kids will have to EARN their screen time by doing something educational, creative or active.
 They have morning chores every day that will need to be completed, and then for every 30 minutes they spend doing one of the activities on my list, they will earn 15 minutes of screen time.